techquest/api-jam/README.md

 See steps below:

--Register on Dev Console
+- Register on Dev Console

--Create an Project App
+- Create an Project App

--Enable services on the App
+- Enable services on the App

--Copy Client ID & Secret Key
+- Copy Client ID & Secret Key

--Read API documentation (URL for each here)
+- Read API documentation (URL for each here)

--Start Coding
+- Start Coding